School of Biosciences

 Jake also teaches on the following modules:

-• BIOS2072 - Personal and Professional Skills for Nutritionists
+• BIOS2072 - Professional Skills for Nutritionists

-• BIOS3028 - Nutrition across the Lifespan
+• BIOS3028 - Nutrition Across the Lifespan

-• BIOS4065 - Research Methods in Nutrition
+• BIOS4065 - Research Skills in Nutrition

 • BIOS4070 - Public Health Nutrition